Posted on Monday 18 October 2021

 According to 2021 survey data, the top social media platforms that millennials and Gen Z use for financial advice include:

-In fact, in a recent study by the Global Financial Literacy Excellence Center, only 24 percent of respondents demonstrated basic knowledge of financial concepts like investments and inflation.
-To add insult to injury, almost 30 percent were overdrawing on their checking accounts.
+Millennials face a unique challenge in learning about personal finances.
+Most millennials grew up without financial literacy.
+In a recent Global Financial Literacy Excellence Center study, only 24 percent of respondents demonstrated basic knowledge of financial concepts like investments and inflation.
+Almost 30 percent were overdrawing on their checking accounts.